 I’m more focused on people, not things.
 I have drastically reduced the number of things I own.
 I have fewer clothes, books, kitchen items and asked for fewer things at birthday and Christmas time.

-One step at a time!
-There are different scales to the Zero Waste lifestyle.
-We’re all at different points on this journey- and that’s ok!
-Set your own boundaries, take a step back and evaluate how well you are doing if you ever get overwhelmed.
-It’s not an exact science.
-Anna and I still have our Zero Waste fails.
+Take everything one step at a time – there are different scales to the zero waste lifestyle.
+We’re all at different points on this journey and that’s ok!
+Set your own boundaries, take a step back and evaluate how well you're doing if you ever get overwhelmed.
+It’s not an exact science; Anna and I still have our Zero Waste fails.
 Learn from them and avoid them next time.

 Do it with a friend, join a forum or start a community.
 I don’t think I could have done this without being a part of a Facebook support group and having Anna, and other awesome friends and colleagues who have helped me problem solve along the way.